 I’m sure you understand that I disclaim any and all responsibility for anything you do as a result of reading this document.
 And by reading this article, you accept 100% responsibility for the actions of you or anyone under your care.

 Now it’s important that I discuss with you some of the sleeping patterns we find people get into.
-These patterns will generally tell us how comfortable you are at night – in your bed – and it will also add to our knowledge as to why you have these aches and pains in your neck.
+These patterns will generally tell us how comfortable you are at night – in your bed and on your mattress – and it will also add to our knowledge as to why you have these aches and pains in your neck.

 - The first pattern is people sleeping on their backs.